 - Latham, G. P., & Locke, E. A. (2007).
 New developments in and directions for goal-setting research.
 European Psychologist, 12(4), pp.290-300.

-Lisa Sundahl Platt is the President and Founder of UMNSystems LLC.
-She writes about the systems and science of organizational and cultural transformation and how it impacts the human experience.
+Lisa Sundahl Platt is the CEO and Founder of UMNSystems LLC.
+She writes about the systems and science of organizational and cultural resilience and how it impacts the human experience.